Eye Allergy & Eye Care In West Edmonton, AB

-Fortunately, our eye doctors in North West Edmonton, have outlined a number of steps that a person can take to reduce the chances of experiencing these uncomfortable symptoms that present themselves as part of what is often called “travelers’ dry eye.”
+Fortunately, our eye doctors in West Edmonton, have outlined a number of steps that a person can take to reduce the chances of experiencing these uncomfortable symptoms that present themselves as part of what is often called “travelers’ dry eye.”
 Below are some tips to help you avoid dry eyes when traveling:

 - Dehydration has the potential to make dry eye symptoms much worse.
 Be sure to have a drink on hand at all times, making sure to drink before, during and after your flight.
 Alcoholic beverages and caffeinated drinks such as tea or coffee may increase the chances of dehydration and those who enjoy these types of beverages in-flight should be sure to drink extra fluids to compensate.

 - Artificial tears are another important item of defense against dry eyes.
 Having a bottle of artificial tears with you at all times during your trip will allow you to apply them as needed.
 This can help out a great deal.
 Those with chronic dry eyes should speak to their doctor before their flight to discuss the possibility that they may need a more effective lubricant for the flight.